Agent Guard

 agent-guard: blocked sensitive file access: .env

-Detection needs jq and gitleaks on your machine (brew install jq gitleaks; see Requirements for Linux).
-Using Codex, Git hooks, or CI instead?
+Both plugins need jq and gitleaks on your machine (brew install jq gitleaks; see Requirements).
+Using the CLI, Git hooks, or CI instead?
 Pick your path below.

 Pick an install path